gyulanemeth/bluefox.email/posts/what-bluefox-email-does-for-deliverability-and-what-you-need-to-do.md

 An email platform cannot guarantee:

-* inbox placement for every recipient;
+* inbox placement for every recipient
-* a particular open or click rate;
+* a particular open or click rate
-* identical placement across mailbox providers;
+* identical placement across mailbox providers
-* protection from filtering after sending unwanted email;
+* protection from filtering after sending unwanted email
-* a good reputation for a purchased or poorly maintained list;
+* a good reputation for a purchased or poorly maintained list
 * immediate recovery after a serious deliverability problem.

 Mailbox providers make their own placement decisions, often at the individual-recipient level.